evandro-teixeira/rt0s/README.md

 You can add your board into the boards/ folder.
 Create a folder with your board's name and add these files into it:
 - linker.ld: with correct addresses/sizes for flash and RAM.
-- cfg.s: with addresses for SysTick and PendSV registers, and SysTick clock frequency.
+- cfg.s: SysTick clock frequency.
 - main.c: actual application code.

 Then change the `BOARD` value in Makefile to your board's name, and run `make`.